mdhussain284/argo-examples/readme.md

-##you can change the image and also view the app server
+# you can also change the images
-#the image that you can use
+## you can use the image provided below
-quay.io/gauravkumar9130/mywebapp